St. George's College, Jerusalem

-St George's College Jerusalem (SGCJ) is a continuing education center of the Anglican Communion.
+St George's College Jerusalem (SGCJ) is a continuing education centre of the Anglican Communion.
 It is an agency of the Episcopal Diocese of Jerusalem, with a mission to the local church within the Diocese, to the wider Anglican Church in the Middle East, and to the global Anglican Communion.
-Dean of St. George's College is Canon Richard Sewell.
+The Dean of St. George's College is Canon Richard Sewell.

 History

 The College was founded as a seminary for Palestinian seminarians.
 When George Francis Popham Blyth, a Church of England cleric with sympathy for High Church Anglicanism, became the bishop of the diocese in 1887, he found himself estranged from the evangelical societies which were working in Jerusalem at the time; the Church Mission Society and the London Jews Society.
 Therefore, he formed his own Jerusalem and the East Mission, purchased land outside of the Old City, and raised funds for the construction of St George's Collegiate Church (which is today the diocesan cathedral), and St George's College as well.

 In 1962, it expanded its mission to include educating clergy and laity from other parts of the world.

-Today the College programs focus on pilgrimage, community, study, and reconciliation.
-Programs typically last 8, 10 or 14 days, and are open to clergy and laity of all denominations and any faith.
+Today the college focusses on pilgrimage, community, study, and reconciliation.
+Courses typically last 8, 10 or 14 days, and are open to clergy and laity of all denominations and any faith.

-The major program areas for SGCJ courses are:
+The major areas for SGCJ courses are: